CIT2202/sql-joins/working-with-multiple-tables.md

 | 3  | Manchester | 53.4808  |2.2426   |1         |
 | 4  | Berlin     | 52.52    |13.405   |3         |

-We can look at the record for Manchester and see that the *country_id* is 1.
-We can then look in the *countries* table and see that country 1 is England.
+We can then look at the record for Manchester and see that the *country_id* is 1.
+We can then look in the *countries* table and see that country 1 is England, Manchester is located in England.

 We say that the table containing the foreign key is the **child table** (*cities*) and the table being referenced is the **parent table** (*countries*).